 Friends with food allergies can be a challenge for any parent, but for a parent who is not familiar with food allergies, having a food allergic child over to play may seem intimidating.
 This blog is intended for parents whose children do not have food allergies who would like to know more about food allergies in order to safely host a food-allergic playmate.

 Meals and Snacks for friends with food allergies

-Obviously meals and snacks are the most critical times to be vigilant when you are caring for a child with food allergies.
+Obviously, meals and snacks are the most critical times to be vigilant when you are caring for friends with food allergies.
 Follow these steps to keep your guest safe.

 - Be sure to wash your hands before and between handling foods.
 It’s important to remind the kids to wash their hands before eating as well.
 Use soap and water; hand-sanitizers will not get rid of food protein residues.